Singer And Actor David Cassidy Says He Has Dementia

 "I was in denial, but a part of me always knew this was coming," Cassidy, 66, tells People magazine, in an interview about his condition.

-The revelation comes after two recent developments: earlier this month, Cassidy stated that he would no longer tour after 2017; and over the weekend, the website TMZ posted a video from his Saturday night show, in which the star seems to struggle to recall lyrics and maintain his balance.
+The revelation comes after two recent developments: Earlier this month, Cassidy stated that he would no longer tour after 2017; and over the weekend, the website TMZ posted a video from his Saturday night show, in which the star seems to struggle to recall lyrics and maintain his balance.

-Last week, as Cassidy discussed the last shows he had planned to play in California, he said, "I just can't tour anymore.
+Last week, as Cassidy discussed the last shows he had planned to play in California, he said: "I just can't tour anymore.
 I know it's time."

 On his Facebook page, Cassidy had recently said he wanted to perform until the end of the year, urging fans to come see the final concerts in what he said were 49 years of touring.